anthonykasza/hdc_experiments/README.md

     - unbind is modulo subtraction. perfect unbind, no noise.
     - sim is a "a modular variant of the Manhattan distance". my intuition tells me that their operation is more efficient than my current implementation of...
       - expand the hvs to their decompressed binary form, flatten them, then take the cossim of them
+      - replace cossine sim with circular sim/dist metric
   - "Surprisingly, MCR even performs significantly better than the unconstrained MAP model with 32 bits per component, with an average accuracy gain of 7.63%.
 Although this may appear counterintuitive, the difference in performance comes from the different properties of superposition adopted by the two models.
 While MAP relies on a simple integer sum (in effect, only a real part), MCR interprets integers as discretized phasors on the unit circle, and then performs vector addition in C. The greater expressivity in the complex plane preserves more information during superposition and explains why MCR achieves higher capacity."
     - superposition is majority voting, not addition.
     - what is the optimal number of discrete/sampled phasors?
       - can we have too many?
+- Toroidal topology of population activity in grid cells
+  - "using simultaneous recordings from many hundreds of grid cells and subsequent topological data analysis, we show that the joint activity of grid cells from an individual module resides on a toroidal manifold, as expected in a two-dimensional CAN.
+Positions on the torus correspond to positions of the moving animal in the environment"
+  - thank you, rats.
+  - "What kind of network architecture keeps the activity on a toroidal manifold ... remains to be determined"
+  - why a torus? why not a [lumpy torus](https://www.youtube.com/watch?v=sEnugXJblFU)?
 - Hyperdimensional Hashing: A Robust and Efficient Dynamic Hash Table
 - HDTest: Differential Fuzz Testing of Brain-Inspired Hyperdimensional Computing
 - [VSAONLINE](https://sites.google.com/view/hdvsaonline/home) and its [GGroup](https://groups.google.com/g/vsacommunity/about)